College Readiness – Are You Overlooking These Things?

-We know college-readiness is an important topic for most homeschoolers.
-How can you know with certainty that your child has it, and what do you need to do to make this happen?
+We know college-readiness is an important goal for most homeschoolers.
+But how can you know, with certainty, that your child has it, and what more do you need to do to make this happen?
 College-readiness is more than checking off items on the college admissions criteria checklist.
-It requires the capability to perform college-level work of the future.
+It requires expanding the learning capacity of the child to prepare them to perform the college-level work of the future.

 “Willingness or a state of being fully prepared for something. . . your muscles tense in readiness for action.”

 From this, two more factors are included in the definition of college-readiness: willingness and fully prepared.